karunakarrao/DevOps/Kubernetes/K8S-Notes.md

 kubernetes resources are called as kubernetes objects. which are used to setup the kubernetes for application deployment.

         $ kubectl api-resources --> to list all kubernetes objects
+	$ kubectl api-resources --namespaced=true --> k8s objects which are created inside namespace
+        $ kubectl api-resources --namespaced=false --> k8s objects which are not created inside namespace

 1. Pod: --> Is the smallest object is k8s. conatiner are created inside the Pods.
 2. ReplicaSet: --> to replicate POD's on k8s cluster. and make sure defined number of replicas avaialbe.